ibm-js/deliteful/docs/list/List.md

 The actual rendering of the categories in the list is delegated to a category renderer widget.
-The default one is `deliteful/list/CategoryRenderer`, but a custom category renderer can be specified using the `categoryRenderer` property of the list.
+The default one is `deliteful/list/CategoryRenderer`, but a custom category renderer can be specified using the `CategoryRenderer` property of the list.

 A custom category renderer is similar to a custom item renderer, except that it extends `deliteful/list/CategoryRenderer`.